openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Definition

 Incubating projects are projects that are in the process of completing their on-boarding checklist to join the foundation.
-Projects in this phase may be looking to join the foundation as At-Large, Impact, or Complete Stage.
+Projects in this phase may be looking to join the foundation as At-Large, Impact, or Feature-Complete Stage.
 Members of incubating projects are invited to join Cross Project Council meetings as a guest, please refer to the [CPC Charter](./CPC-CHARTER.md) for details on how guests may participate in the meetings.

 #### Examples